CWILA has recently announced Adèle Barclay as the Critic-in-Residence for 2017!

-CWILA seeks to support a female Canadian writer (poet, novelist, storyteller, scholar) as its resident critic for a calendar year.
-The aim of the residency is to foster vital criticism that promotes public awareness of women’s literary and critical presence in Canadian letters.
-Specifically, the critic-in-residence will work on critical essays and/or book reviews and submit them to one or more Canadian review venues (print or web).
-This work will also be archived by CWILA and will become available through its website following publication elsewhere, copyright permitting.
-If time allows, the critic-in-residence is encouraged to support a climate of critical responsiveness in Canadian letters through a collaborative or community-based project of her choice.
-The residency is virtual, so the writer will be free to work from home.
-The deadline for submission of the essay or reviews to CWILA will be December 31st of the year of the residency.
-At this time, the writer should also provide documentation that the pieces have been submitted to other publications.
+CWILA supports a female/transgender/genderqueer writer (poet, novelist, storyteller, scholar) based in Canada as its resident critic for September 1st 2016 – April 30th, 2017.
+The aim of the residency is to foster criticism that promotes public awareness of women’s literary and critical presence in Canadian and Québécois letters.
+Specifically, the Critic in Residence works on critical essays and/or book reviews and submits them to one or more Canadian review venues (print and web).
+This work is also archived by CWILA and becomes available through its website following publication elsewhere, copyright permitting.
+The Critic in Residence is encouraged to support a climate of critical responsiveness in Canadian letters through a collaborative or community-based project of her choice.
+In addition, the Critic in Residence will comment on the results of the annual Count in a public forum.
+The residency is virtual, so the writer is free to work from home.
+The Critic in Residence will finish the term by submitting a dossier summarizing the work done while in residence.
+The deadline for submission of the essay or reviews to CWILA is April 30th of the year of the residency.
+At this time, the writer also provides documentation that the pieces have been submitted to other publications.

-Criteria: Applications should include a letter of intent describing the project or projects the applicant wishes to undertake, the venue or venues to which they plan to submit, a one-page CV, and a short sample of critical work.
+Applications should include a short letter of intent (max.
+2 pages) describing the project or projects the applicant wishes to undertake, and the venue or venues to which they plan to submit, a two-page CV, and a short sample of critical work (25 pages max.).
+Applicants should submit to: email@example.com

-We encourage applications from genderqueer writers, Indigenous writers, as well as other women and/or genderqueer writers of colour.
+We particularly encourage applications from LGBTQ writers, Indigenous writers, as well as other women and/or transgender writers of colour.